Ancient Numismatic Mythology

 Picture

 JUDAEA, Caesaraea Paneas.
 Caesonia, with Julia Drusilla.
 Augusta, AD 39-41. Æ 18mm Dated RY 5 of Agrippa I (AD 40-1).
 Draped bust of Caesonia left, wearing hair in long plait; Drusilla standing facing, head right, holding Nike and branch.
 RPC 4977; Meshorer 117.
-Extremely rare.
-(Author's collection)
+Extremely rare. (formerly Author's collection)

 Jewish Procurator Types